iwelch/sylspace/README.md

 Again, the contents of the SylSpace-Secrets.conf file are illustrated in SylSpace-Secrets.template .
 You can edit and rename the template!
 Once installed and one you make a few changes in runserver.pl and SylSpace (which assume that you want to run production on hostname syllabus-space and testing on all other hosts), you should see working google/github/facebook login buttons and the email authentication alternative.
 You may also need to symlink SylSpace-Secrets.conf to SylSpace.conf (not sure why!).

+       Warning: 'message must be a string at (eval 253) line 63

+probably means that your login credentials for email sending are off.

 ## Automatic (Re-) Start